Why people ask me back

-Over the last 3 years I’ve worked alongside House of Colour in different ways.
+In the last 5 years I’ve worked alongside House of Colour in different ways.
 Initially, I interviewed its directors to bring the company’s values to life:

 I’ve also interviewed 40 House of Colour image consultants on camera, who’ve since become brilliant ambassadors for the company:

-Now I produce articles that complement the vlogs and blog posts created in-house.
+As the company’s content mentor, I produced articles that complement the vlogs and blog posts created in-house.
 Regular content is no longer a ‘chore’.
-It’s something to look forward to.
+It’s something to look forward to:

-is a global business.
-It develops, manufactures and distributes advanced refractories to a range of sectors, including steel, superalloys, glass and cement:
+A global business, it develops, manufactures and distributes advanced refractories to a range of sectors, including steel, superalloys, glass and cement: